Introduction to Microsoft Exchange Server 2016

 Exchange 2016's simplified design scales easily for deployments of any size

 You need the Standard or Datacenter editions of Windows Server 2012 R2 or later to host the Exchange 2016 Mailbox and Edge Transport servers.
-Management tools for Exchange 2016 also require these server operating systems or the 64-bit version of Windows 8.1, Windows 10, or later.
+Management tools for Exchange 2016 also require these server operating systems or the 64-bit version of Windows 8.1, Windows 10, or Windows 11.
 Outlook clients that work with Exchange 2016 include Outlook 2010 with current updates, Outlook 2013, Outlook 2016, Outlook for Mac 2011, and Outlook for Mac for Office 365.
 Exchange 2016 does not support Outlook 2010 or earlier nor Mac clients that require DAV such as Entourage 2008.
-Progent can help you integrate the software you need to support Exchange 2016 by providing online and onsite services that include Windows Server 2012 R2 consulting, Windows 10 integration, and Windows 8.1 support, Office 365 integration support, and macOS and Mac OS X consulting services.
+Progent can help you integrate the software you need to support Exchange 2016 by providing online and onsite services that include Windows Server 2012 R2 consulting, Windows 11 planning and migration consulting, Windows 10 integration, and Windows 8.1 support, Office 365 integration support, and macOS and Mac OS X consulting services.

 Improvements to Exchange Server 2016 Clients